MichaelCade/90DaysOfDevOps/Days/day25.md

 Sidenote & Rabbit hole: Remember I mentioned that this would not work with VirtualBox!
 Well yeah had the same issue with VMware Workstation and EVE-NG but it was not the fault of the virtualisation platform!

 I have WSL2 running on my Windows Machine and this seems to remove the capability of being able to run anything nested inside of your environment.
-I am actually really confused as to why the Ubuntu VM does run as it seems to take out the Intel VT-d virtualisation aspect of the CPU when using WSL2.
+I am confused as to why the Ubuntu VM does run as it seems to take out the Intel VT-d virtualisation aspect of the CPU when using WSL2.

 To resolve this we can run the following command on our Windows machine and reboot the system, note that whilst this is off then you will not be able to use WSL2.